researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/STATUS.md

 ComboDroid is well structured with many functionalities that can be reused for other activities.
 For instance:

-- The `runComboDroid` script can be used to easily run tests on other apps;
+- The `runComboDroid.sh` script can be used to easily run tests on other apps;
 - The generated combos can be reused for further testing and analyzing purposes;
 - The manual execution recording and start-up script recording functionality can be easily reused for other semi-automatic techniques, since the recorded traces/scripts are in the form of adb command sequences and standard XML layout files; and